bbauska/hidden-hand/README.md

 Joni Strother

-Self - Abductee
+- Abductee

 [**`^        back to top        ^`**](#)

 ---
 Roger Leir

-Self - Author, The Aliens and the Scalpel
+- Author, The Aliens and the Scalpel

 [**`^        back to top        ^`**](#)